NMFS-RADFish/boilerplate/README.md

 ### Mock API

 As a frontend developer, it can sometimes be a blocker when you are developing a feature that has a dependency on an external API.
 Often times, you can be waiting for a backend developer to finish building our their API endpoints before you can continue building your feature.
-RadfishApp ships with a built-in mock server that allows the frontend developer to “stub out” and mock API requests/responses without this hard dependency during development.
+RADFishApp ships with a built-in mock server that allows the frontend developer to “stub out” and mock API requests/responses without this hard dependency during development.

-More specifically, RadfishApp ships with [mock service worker](https://mswjs.io/) and is preconfigured in the boilerplate application.
+More specifically, RADFishApp ships with [mock service worker](https://mswjs.io/) and is preconfigured in the boilerplate application.

 At the entrypoint of the React application, we enable API mocking with the `enableMocking` function: